arjunajayakumar/nnhtml-css-course/README.md

 ```

 This will wrap the `.three` element to the next line when the minium width is reached.
 If we further decrese the width, the `.two` content will wrap to the next line.
-* We can give the value `flex-wrap:wrap-reverse` instead of `flex-wrap:wrap` .
+* We can give the value `flex-wrap:wrap-reverse;` instead of `flex-wrap:wrap;` .
 This will wrap the `.three` element to the first line.  ie, opposite of wrap.